 Yeah, I love that book.
-I have spent years trying work out what they are doing.
+I have spent years trying to work out what they are doing.
 So I was so glad they published the book.
 Alright, Mike, what is your number four book?

 11. Ask your Developer

 There’s another timing bias for this one.
-It is ‘Ask Your Developer’ by Jeff Lawson, looking at the developer centric approach at Twilio.
+It is ‘Ask Your Developer’ by Jeff Lawson, looking at the developer-centric approach at Twilio.
 There’s a lot of good content on how to inspire great individuals and teams to be creative.
-There’s a good chapter on developer experience, their golden path and off roading.
+There’s a good chapter on developer experience, their golden path, and off-roading.

 And how they’ve organised around developer experience.
 We’re a big proponent of limiting cognitive burden and increasing developer experience.
 So it’s good to read about that in other orgs.
 I recommend it as a good read.
 It comes across well on Audible too.

 A nice bite-sized read as well.
 My last book is ‘The Software Architect Elevator’, by Gregor Hohpe.
 He originally wrote a blog called ‘The Elevator Architect’.
 So I keep getting the names, the wrong way around.

 I love this concept by Gregor that an architect rides the elevator to talk to the executive in the penthouse, and then goes down to the basement to write code and all the floors in between.
 He talks about how an architect can behave and operate to be successful in a company.

 Gregor is the ‘architect’s architect’.
 He is the author of ‘Enterprise Integration Patterns’ and books on cloud strategy and IT transformation.
 This book is a great read for understanding what modern-day architects should be like.